ESA Inspection Requirements

 New Installations And Electrical Maintenance Work

-- The Ontario Electrical Safety Code, section 2-004 requires that an "Application for Inspection" be filed with the Electrical Safety Authority before or within 48 hours after the commencement of work.
+The Ontario Electrical Safety Code, section 2-004 requires that a Notification be filed with the Electrical Safety Authority before or within 48 hours after the commencement of work.\\

 - Electrical Inspections are required for all new electrical work/installations as well as for the maintenance of existing electrical installations.